 Kansas City DB Bashaud Breeland arrested in South Carolina

-YORK, S.C.
-(AP) -- Kansas City Chiefs cornerback Bashaud Breeland was arrested on several charges Tuesday in South Carolina, including possessing marijuana or hash, driving with an open container of alcohol and resisting arrest.
+YORK, S.C. — Kansas City Chiefs cornerback Bashaud Breeland was arrested on several charges Tuesday in South Carolina, including possessing marijuana or hash, driving with an open container of alcohol and resisting arrest.

 The 28-year-old Breeland, of Charlotte, North Carolina, was being held at the York County Jail, according to the facility's online records.